-This is a course designed for students with a read interest in PE and Sport, who wish to develop their knowledge across a range of topics in preperation for the study of GCSE PE or Btec Sport.
+This is a course designed for students with a real interest in PE and Sport, who wish to develop their knowledge across a range of topics in preperation for the study of GCSE PE or Btec Sport.
 Students will be introduced to topics from the GCSE specification.
 The students will undertake practical sports designed to enhance their ability in sport as well as their leadership.

-Students who wish to take part in Academic PE should be looking to take part in GCSE PE in year 10 and 11, and possibly thinking of a carear in the sports industry.
-Students need to take part in extra-curricular school sport and also be taking part in one sport outside of school.
-The sport outside school should be part of a club and have coached training sessions and competitive competitions or fixtures.
+Students who wish to take part in Academic PE should be looking to study GCSE PE in year 10 and 11, and possibly thinking of a career in the sports industry.
+Students need to be attendingextra curricular sports clubs, competitions or fixtures.

-The course will five students experience in a range of sporting activities, possible qualifications fromvarious national governing bodies and begin the exploration of the GCSE specification.
-During the course, studnets ill have the chance to be a focal point of the school's sporting future and will have the opportunity to leader and organise sporting events around the school.
-Studnets will also gain an understanding of PE as an academic subject.
+The course will give students experience in a range of sporting activities, possible qualifications from various national governing bodies and begin the exploration of the GCSE specification.
+During the course, students will have the chance to be a focal point of the school's sporting future and will have the opportunity to lead and organise sporting events around the school.
+Students will also gain an understanding of PE as an academic subject.

-The course will cover the theory topics of how to imporve our practical performance, methods of training, components of fitness, the cardiorespiratory system, the musculoskeletal system and diet and nutrition.
-Also, the course will cover sports and improve your practical sills and leadership.
+The course will cover the theory topics of how to improve practical performance, methods of training, components of fitness, the cardiorespiratory system, the musculoskeletal system and diet and nutrition.
+Also, the course will cover sports and improve practical sills and leadership.

 When I've finished, what course can I do next?

 GCSE PE or BTEC PE.